Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists within the parsing of LI files in Ashlar-Vellum Cobalt.
-The specific flaw stems from the lack of proper validation of user-supplied data, which can result in an integer overflow condition before allocating a buffer.
-The vulnerability has been assigned a CVSS v3 base score of 7.8 with the following vector: AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H (ZDI Advisory).
+The vulnerability exists within the parsing of LI files and is classified as an integer overflow vulnerability (CWE-190).
+The specific flaw results from the lack of proper validation of user-supplied data, which can lead to an integer overflow condition before allocating a buffer.
+The vulnerability has been assigned a CVSS v3.0 base score of 7.8 (High), with the following vector: AV:L/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H (Zero Day Initiative).

-Given the nature of the vulnerability, the only salient mitigation strategy provided is to restrict interaction with the product.
-As of the disclosure date, no official patch has been released by the vendor (ZDI Advisory).
+Given the nature of the vulnerability, the only recommended mitigation strategy is to restrict interaction with the affected product.
+Despite multiple follow-ups from ZDI on March 12, 2025, and May 2, 2025, no official patch was released by the vendor, leading to the vulnerability being published as a zero-day advisory (Zero Day Initiative).

 Source: This report was generated using AI